The Numbers Game: What’s the deal with 0.5%?

 How can Lucky Saint be alcohol-free if it contains 0.5%?

-In Europe, America, New Zealand and many more countries, 0.5% is classified as alcohol-free.
+In Europe, USA, Australia, New Zealand and many more countries, 0.5% is classified as alcohol-free – it’s the globally recognised standard for alcohol-free.
 Even after 10 pints, it’s impossible for this amount of alcohol to raise your BAC (Blood Alcohol Content).
-Loads of things you eat day-to-day contain higher traces of alcohol than 0.5%, such as over-ripe bananas, a piece of rye bread or even your burger bun.
+Lots of things you eat and drink everyday contain trace levels of alcohol similar or higher than 0.5%, such as over-ripe bananas, a piece of rye bread, a glass of orange juice or even your burger bun.

 Why is UK law different?